spiritedtechie/appium-in-action/README.md

     appium &

-6) Create and run an API 6.0 (Android M) emulator - easiest to do this from Android Studio
+6) Create and run an API 6.0 (Android M) emulator - easiest way to do this is from Android Studio

-7) Build the APK under the app folder
+7) Build the APKs from the root directory

     ./gradlew clean assemble

-8) Run the JUnit test MyFirstTest in the appium sub-module folder
+8) Run one of the JUnit tests in the 'appium' sub-module folder